aswathi-nambiar/E-Commerce-Food-App/README.md

 # E Commerce Food App

-A simple E Commerce Food Application develeoped in flutter using Provider and Firebase.
+A simple E Commerce Food Application developed in flutter using Provider and Firebase.

 ## Screenshots